 Defending Class Actions: Certification Under Rule 23 – Part II

-Rule 23(a)(1) of the Federal Rules of Civil Procedure provides that a class action may not be maintained unless “the class is so numerous that joinder of all members is impracticable.”
+Rule 23(a)(2) of the Federal Rules of Civil Procedure provides that a class action may not be maintained unless “there are questions of law or fact common to the class.”
 It has been said that numerosity and commonality “form the core of the class-action concept.”
 Newberg on Class Actions, “Prerequisites for Maintaining a Class Action,” §3:13, p.316.
-However, no bright line or threshold exists at which the numerosity requirement is met.
-Each circumstance must be examined on a case-by-case basis.
-General Telephone Co. v.
-E.E.O.C., 446 U.S. 318, 330, 100 S.Ct.
-1698 (1980).
+As the Third Circuit noted, “‘commonality’ like ‘numerosity’ evaluates the sufficiency of the class itself, and ‘typicality’ like ‘adequacy of representation’ evaluates the sufficiency of the named plaintiff.”
+Hassine v.
+Jeffes, 846 F.2d 169, 176 n.4 (3d Cir.1988).

 “Rule 23 does not require that the representative plaintiff have endured precisely the same injuries that have been sustained by the class members, only that the harm complained of be common to the class, and that the named plaintiff demonstrate a personal interest or ‘threat of injury . . . [that] is “real and immediate,” not “conjectural” or “hypothetical.”’”
 Hassine, at 177 (quoting O’Shea v.
 Littleton, 414 U.S. 488, 494, 94 S.Ct.
 669 (1974).
 Thus, in Georgine, supra, the Third Circuit held that “commonality” did not exist because “this class is a hodgepodge of factually as well as legally different plaintiffs.”
 Georgine v.
 Amchem Products, 83 F.3d at 632.